vllab-cau/vllab-cau.github.io/_pages/about.md

 # AI & ROBOTICS LABORATORY

 The laboratory (formerly known as Vision and Learning Lab) was formed in Mar.
-2020 and is led by Prof. Eunwoo Kim.
+2020.

 The aim of AI & Rototics Laboratory at Chung-Ang University is to push the boundary of machine learning research by developing efficient, versatile, and optimal machine learning models, towards general-purpose artificial intelligence.
 We engage in research to explore methods that understand and learn any intellectual task that human beings can do.